boilermaker021/remote-shell/README.md

 * Accept input commands
 * Execute commands
 * Send output back to client (current a telnet client)
+* Print interactive prompt from shell to client using pseudo-terminals

 # Todo
-* Print interactive prompt from shell to client
 * Implement multithreading to handle multiple connections at once (potentially multi-processing instead)
 * Write client to use instead of telnet
 * User authentication